J. M. E. McTaggart: McTaggart's paradox

-McTaggart is best known today for his attempt to prove that our concept of time involves a contradiction, and that therefore reality cannot be temporal.
+McTaggart is best known today for his attempt to prove that our concept of time involves a contradiction and that therefore reality cannot be temporal.
 It follows that our perception of time is an illusion, and that time itself is merely ideal.
 His argument for this point is popularly known as McTaggart's paradox.
-The argument first appeared in the form of a journal article called "The Unreality of Time" (1908), but reappeared later as Chapter 33, 'Time', in the posthumously published Second Volume of his masterpiece The Nature of Existence, published in 1927.
+The argument first appeared in the form of a journal article called "The Unreality of Time" (1908), but reappeared later as Chapter 33, 'Time', in the posthumously published Second Volume of his most famous book The Nature of Existence, published in 1927.
 He introduced the notions of the "A series" and "B series", representing two different ways that events appear to have a position in time.
 The A series corresponds to our everyday notions of past, present, and future.
 The A series is "the series of positions running from the far past through the near past to the present, and then from the present to the near future and the far future" (p.
 458).
 This is contrasted with the B series, in which positions are ordered from earlier-than to later-than relations.
-Thus the A series represent the events in time in a moving relation (from future to present to past) to the temporally moving observer, whereas the B series orders the time events as in firm and fixed relations to other time events.
+Thus the A series represents the events in time in a moving relation (from future to present to past) to the temporally moving observer, whereas the B series orders the time events as in firm and fixed relations to other time events.

 McTaggart argued that the A series was a necessary component of any full theory of time since change only occurs in the A series, but that it was also self-contradictory and that our perception of time was, therefore, ultimately an incoherent illusion.